Fire Risk Management for Canadian Businesses

 It’s important for every business to have the best quality professional alarm system and that includes monitored smoke detectors.
 Monitored smoke detectors ensure that if something is smouldering, you and/or emergency responders will be notified before a damaging fire breaks out.
 Smoke detectors should be replaced every 10 years.
 Your Fire Safety Officer should test them once a month and ensure batteries are replaced.
 Once again, monitored smoke detectors can save lives -- and your bottom line -- even when you are not on site.

-ADT Canada can help you protect your business from fire for pennies a day
+TELUS Secure Business can help you protect your business from fire for pennies a day